Stay safe, plan ahead and be a responsible traveller.

 - Plan ahead by using our capacity checker to find trains with more space

-- Buy tickets and reserve a place on your preferred train well before the day of travel.
+- Buy tickets for your preferred train well before the day of travel.

 - Some routes have longer intercity services serving them, so consider changing your plans to use trains with more carriages

 - Try to avoid standing near doorways and use a window seat.
 Please remember that some passengers can only use some parts of the train, such as wheelchair accessible spaces, so keep them free where you can.